sdiagSection: Slurm Commands (1)

 - Agent count

-- Number of active agent threads.
+- Total count of active threads created by all the agent threads.

 - DBD Agent queue size